1. Introduction

 3. Aggregator Server creates an aggregator

-Using the obtained tokens, the Aggregator Server creates an aggregator linked to the user, and returns the aggregator description (§ 7.1 Aggregator Description).
-The aggregator should not give these tokens or credentials to the client.
+Using the obtained tokens, the Aggregator Server creates an aggregator linked to the user, and returns the aggregator description (§ 8.1 Aggregator Description).
+The aggregator SHOULD NOT give these tokens or credentials to the client.

 HTTP / 1.1 201 Created Content-Type : application/json { "aggregator" : "https://aggregator.example/aggregators/agg-7890/" , "subject" : "https://aggregator.example/webid#me" }